gramineproject/graphene/Documentation/oldwiki/Graphene-Manifest-Syntax.md

     loader.debug_type=[none|inline]

-This syntax specifies the debug option while running the library OS.
+This specifies the debug option while running the library OS.
 If the debug type is _none_, no debug output will be printed to the screen.
 If the debug type is _inline_, a dmesg-like debug output will be printed inlined with standard output.